 The Chinese use Feng Shui Protection mainly to improve wealth and prosperity.
 Once this area of life is sorted out, they feel it is much easier to improve all other concerns.
 The accumulation and subtle effect of chi will influence the physical plane, creating increased business opportunities and a corresponding increase in wealth.
 Next time you go into a Chinese restaurant, take a look at the way they use Feng Shui to attract wealth.
 You will notice statues or figures representing long life, fertility, and abundance.
 And you will probably see the Chinese character for “great good fortune doubled” hung in a frame; I once saw it woven into the carpet.

-Only one of these fish should be of the black variety.
+Only one of these fish is of the black variety.
 The flickering light from the tank signifies active turnover, thereby increasing sales.
 Also fish are a symbol of abundance.
-They are also good to keep in a pond, and will help accumulate and circulate chi.
-Again, the rule is that they should be in multiples of nine.
+They are also good to keep in a pond and will help accumulate and circulate chi.
+Again, the rule is that they are in multiples of nine.
 For a small tank, three gold and two black are recommended.

 Feng Shui positive symbolism

 The use of symbolism will influence your environment.
 In the late nineteen seventies, it became fashionable in the UK to hang prints of paintings of wide-eyed crying children on the wall.
 Their imagery was sentiment taken to the extreme.
 You can still buy pictures like this.

 But some strange eerie stories started to appear in the press about these pictures.
 According to the reporters, houses that hung a particular picture of a wide-eyed crying boy would burn to the ground.
 The houses would be decimated but the picture of the boy would remain completely unscathed.